slurmulon/bach/README.md

 ]
 ```

+You may also use `-`, `*` and `/`, although these operators, especially multiply and divide, are experimental and require more testing.

+---

-As a convenience, elements may also be implicit, specified using `#`:
+As a convenience, `Elements` may also be implicit, specified using `#`:

 ```
 :Note  = #('C2')